PHOENIXcenter/pi-HelixNovo/README.md

 Tingpeng Yang, Tianze Ling, Boyan Sun, Zhendong Liang, Fan Xu, Xiansong Huang, Linhai Xie, Yonghong He, Leyuan Li, Fuchu He, Yu Wang, Cheng Chang, Introducing π-HelixNovo for practical large-scale de novo peptide sequencing, Briefings in Bioinformatics, Volume 25, Issue 2, March 2024, bbae021, https://doi.org/10.1093/bib/bbae021
 # Hardware requirements
-- GPU
+## GPU
--- AAA
+- Train a model from scratch: An NVIDIA GPU with enough computing power and memory (e.g., Tesla V100 with 32GB of memory).
-- An NVIDIA GPU with enough computing power and memory (e.g., Tesla V100 with 32GB of memory).
+- Evaluate a pretrained model or de novo sequencing: CPU (slow) or An NVIDIA GPU (e.g., GeForce RTX 3050 with 4GB of memory, ..., Tesla V100 with 32GB of memory).
+If the error “CUDA OUT OF MEMORY” occurs, please decrease the “predict_batch_size” in the config.yaml.
-  Training pi-HelixNovo on CPU will be very slow.
+## Storage space
 - Windows system: C drive with enough storage space.
 - Linux system: A hard disk with enough storage space.
 # The usage of our code